JoeKalb/sync-bot/README.md

 # Sync Bot
 ## A #HackWeek Discord Bot
-### This bot helps to manage discord roles related to twitch sub tiers.
+### Sync Bot helps to manage discord roles related to twitch sub tiers.

-Note: since twitch already manages a general Twitch Subscribers role through the server integerations, having that connected is a prerequisite to having the bot work.
+> Note: since twitch already manages a general Twitch Subscribers role through the server integerations, having that connected is a prerequisite to having the bot work.
 If twitch is not already integrated to the users account and server the bot will promp them to the [Twitch Integration FAQ](https://support.discordapp.com/hc/en-us/articles/212112068-Twitch-Integration-FAQ).

 To get the bot up and running you'll need both discord and twitch api credentials.
 The `config.js` file will have the following format and sit on the top level of the app.